-• Modelled Emissions
+Modelled Emissions

-All types of vehicle emissions (Carbon Monoxide, Carbon Dioxide, Nitrous Oxides and Hydrocarbons) reduce under the Transport Strategy.
-This highlights the air quality improvements for the GDA associated with the introduction of the GDA Transport Strategy provisions
+All types of vehicle emissions (Carbon Monoxide, Carbon Dioxide, Nitrous Oxides and Hydrocarbons) reduce under the Transport Strategy in comparison with a do minimum scenario.
+This highlights the air quality improvements for the GDA associated with the introduction of the GDA Transport Strategy provisions.